Best Things To Do in Munich

 Other tours

 The city of Munich has a lot of history and many sights to see, but the surrounding area is also worth a visit.
-In any case, with a guided tour you can get to know Munich and its surroundings without having to worry about the logistics of transport, schedules, etc. Here is a list of the ones that were the best for me: Best Tours and Day Trips from Munich.
+In any case, with a guided tour you can get to know Munich and its surroundings without having to worry about the logistics of transport, schedules, etc. Here is a list of the ones that were the best for me: Munich Tours.

 Book a guided tour of Munich